Decryption key

 Question

-Input is denoted by an integer n, the total number of steps in the staircase.
+Input is denoted by an array of integers M.

 Question

-Input is denoted by a list of integers nums
+Input is denoted by an array of integers N.

-• Your task is to find the length of the longest subsequence that is strictly increasing.
+- Your task is to find the length of the longest contiguous subarray such that its sum is 0.

 Question

-Input is denoted by a list of integers `prices`.
+Input is denoted by an array of integers A.

 WARNING!
-This question deducts 60 points for any wrong attempt!
+This question deducts 20 points for every wrong attempt!

 Question